Sewer56/sewer56-archives-nx/doc/docs/Specification/Overview.md

 #### Stripping Zstandard Frame Headers

-Nx format now skips the Zstandard frame headers, namely zstd compressed sections are now compressed with the following settings:
+R3A format now skips the Zstandard frame headers, namely zstd compressed sections are now compressed with the following settings:

 ```